AlexandraGF/CV/README.md

 ### Secretary / Assistant Manager
 Ophir Optics, Bucharest	June 2012 – February 2013
 Sector 3, Bucharest
-- General office administration, which included HR administration, ordering, supplier correspondence, administration of security/access systems and general receptionist duties.
-- Translation of documentation and technical machinery manuals between English and Romanian.
-Also acted as a translator during meetings as required.
+- Various administrative and ad hoc tasks for senior management and HR.
 - Main point of contact for resolving all IT issues with technical support team based in Israel.
-- Assisted with paperwork during the product import/export processes as required.
+- Translation of technical machinery manuals and meetings between English and Romanian.

+### Other qualifications
+Drama certification (2004-2006)

 ## Interests
 - Interest in technology - going to work by electric scooter
-- Improving my Spanish
+- Improving my Spanish and learning German (Duolingo)
 - Playing badminton
 - Interior design and architecture
 - [Blogging](https://littleablog.com) / arts and crafts